X-9171/ASharp/README.md

 # A♯
-BASIC programming language with a few fixes and additions
+The BASIC programming language with a few fixes and additions.
+*Hi